New England Journal of Medicine March 12, 2015

 Setting

-Outcome Shift in the distribution of the modified Rankin Scale (mRS) score at 90 days.
+Outcome Shift in functional disability assessed by the modified Rankin Scale (mRS) score (range 0 to 6) at 90 days.

 Study Limitations